The following training requirements must be completed before a candidate may sit for the Remote Exam for subspecialty certification in Neonatology:

 Applications for the spring Neonatology Remote Exam must be submitted by Feb.
 1 to avoid incurring a $300 late fee.
 If you submit your application less than 30 days before the exam date, the late fee increases to $800.
 No applications will be accepted one week before the exam date.

 All cancellations must be made in writing at least 15 full days before the examination date.
 Candidates who cancel an exam will have the examination fee refunded, less a $300 processing fee.

 Exam Dates and Deadlines

-The Neonatology Remote Exam is offered on an as-needed basis.
+The Neonatology Remote Exam is offered every spring.
 To learn more, contact the AOBP at email@example.com.

 Exam Content Outline